-Accusations of plagiarism will be witheld until the entire manuscript has been thoroughly examined.
+Accusations of plagiarism will be withheld until the entire manuscript has been thoroughly examined.
 For this review I am using the pdf version, which was generously donated to me by a close and personal friend.
-Unlike Arrows of Indra and much like Lords of Olympus, Tarnowski’s Olympian-themed Amber-clone, the book looks gorgeous and the illustrations are suitably evocative and medieval in appearance.
+Unlike Arrows of Indra and much like Lords of Olympus, Pundit’s Olympian-themed Amber-clone, the book looks gorgeous and the illustrations are suitably evocative and medieval in appearance.
 Credit goes to public domain and the brave men at Dover Electronic Clipart.
 The PDF is a staggering 276 pages long, therefore this review shall take place in many parts.
-Some credit goes to Dominique Crouzet, the author of fantastic heroes & witchery, and amusingly Dark Albion takes great pains to point out exactly what small contributions were made by Crouzet.
+Some credit goes to Dominique Crouzet, the author of Fantastic Heroes & Witchery (yet another retroclone), and amusingly Dark Albion takes great pains to point out exactly what small contributions were made by Crouzet.

 So what the fuck do you actually do with Dark Albion?
-The game provides 3 options, run it as you would any standard D&D game, run a game where your players are servants, family members or agents of important historical figures (Dark Albion has a shitload of these) as a sort of cloak and dagger game with assasinations, negotiations, spying and intrigue or run it as a band of mercenaries, only instead of dungeons you participate in actual battles.
+The campaign setting provides 3 options: run it as you would any standard D&D game, run a game where your players are servants, family members or agents of important historical figures (Dark Albion has a shitload of these) as a sort of cloak and dagger game with assassinations, negotiations, spying & intrigue or run it as a band of mercenaries, only instead of dungeons you participate in actual battles.
 I’m going to guess a mixture will yield maximum lulz, and Pundit proposes a variant where each player had two characters, one for wilderness/dungeon adventure and one for war/intrigue.
 I’d think mercenaries and adventuring go together fairly well but otherwise this suggestion seems reasonable.

-Some factors to differentiate Dark Albion from your grandfather’s D&D include the following and I do not recommend a drinking game for similarities with Warhammer Fantasy since the emulation is deliberate; a low level range, the importance of social status (makes sense if you are going to emulate medieval or indeed, any historical period), gender inequality (again, see any historical or halfway plausible fantasy setting, Pundit actually goes out of his way to make it possible for women to become clerics [in Dark Albion most priests do not get spells, and clerics are warrior-priests born with a special sign and the ability to perform miracles so female clerics are okay]), all magic is born of chaos (I hope you went for scotch and not vodka like I did), magic items are rare and direct damage dealing spells are almost entirely absent from the game (an innovation that can be traced back to historical supplements for AD&D 2e such as Age of Heroes or Charlemagne’s Paladins.), all clerics are lawful (fits in nice with a monotheistic religion, some rumours of neutral pagan-clerics in the high north of course), a Crystal Dragon Jesus & Crystal Dragon Christianity (the Church of the Unconquered Sun, combining elements of christianity, the epoch of Gilgamesh and Mitra, and a Church of the Crescent Moon in the middle East which worships the same deity), the church is not led by a cleric of high level but by a 0-th level pontifex (excellent), human civilisation is threatened from within by Chaos (take a drink), humanity and goblins were created and ruled over by chaos-worshipping Fae until they degenerated and fought amongst themselves and men broke free, humanoids are never friendly and usually dangerous, monsters and humanoids are really only found in the dark and unexplored corners of the world and that concludes this sentence.
-Also the world resembles medieval europe to an uncanny degree including all historical figures with the one exception of France, which is dominated by vicious chaotic humanoid frogmen.
-Also no halflings or gnomes and dwarves are black skinned and are rumoured to live below the earth.
+Some factors to differentiate Dark Albion from your grandfather’s D&D include the following and I do not recommend a drinking game for similarities with Warhammer Fantasy since the emulation is deliberate; a low level range, the importance of social status (makes sense if you are going to emulate medieval or indeed, any historical period), gender inequality (again, see any historical or halfway plausible fantasy setting, Pundit actually goes out of his way to make it possible for women to become clerics [in Dark Albion most priests do not get spells, and clerics are warrior-priests born with a special sign and the ability to perform miracles so female clerics are okay]), all magic is born of chaos (I hope you went for scotch and not absinthe like I did), magic items are rare and direct damage dealing spells are almost entirely absent from the game (an innovation that can be traced back to historical supplements for AD&D 2e such as Age of Heroes or Charlemagne’s Paladins.), all clerics are lawful (fits in nice with a monotheistic religion, some rumors of neutral pagan-clerics in the High North), a Crystal Dragon Jesus & Crystal Dragon Christianity (the Church of the Unconquered Sun, combining elements of christianity, the epoch of Gilgamesh and Mitra, and a Church of the Crescent Moon in the middle East which worships the same deity), the church is not led by a cleric of high level but by a 0-th level pontifex (excellent), human civilization is threatened from within by Chaos (take a drink), humanity and goblins were created and ruled over by chaos-worshipping Fae until they degenerated and fought amongst themselves and men broke free, humanoids are never friendly and usually dangerous, monsters and humanoids are really only found in the dark and unexplored corners of the world and that concludes this summary.
+Also the world resembles Medieval Europe to an uncanny degree going so far as to include famous historical figures with the one exception of France, which is dominated by vicious chaotic humanoid frogmen.
+Also no halflings or gnomes and the Dwarves are black skinned and are rumored to live below the earth.